pszemkor/M-Lang/README.md

 ## M lang
-### The simple language created for easy matrix computations.
+### The simple language created for complex matrix computations.
 The project is based on yacc and lex.

 #### Syntax presentation: